om3ga6400/tailwind/README.md

 # Problems

-text underlined on commit cards in updates
+deployment status not fully aligned to left

-deployment status no fully aligned to left
+commit cards not animated (hover and boot up)